joaquimrocha/radosfs/doc/use.md

 Like common *POSIX* filesystems, File and Dir objects have a \ref FsObj::stat "stat" method for getting information about them.

-There are two ways of statting objects in RadosFs, from their very instance:
+There are two ways of statting objects in *libradosfs*, from their very instance:

     radosfs::File file(&fs, "/my-file");